TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 The `id` property is a unique identifier within the list of assets.
 It's usually just a truncated version of the URI.

 Finally, there's a `type` property which tells you what kind of asset you're looking at.
 The type specifies the format of the content.
 Some types, like  "Autodesk.CloudPlatform.PackFile", are containers.
 An additional `typeset` property provides information about the types of object stored in the container.

+The `typeset` property is the id of a typeset object from the `typesets` top level property.

 ```
     "typesets": [{